 Overview on how to get the most out of Team Insights.

-Team insights provides you with insights on the hand hygiene of your team.
+Team insights provide you with insights on the hand hygiene of your team.
 The data is presented in a bar chart displaying one bar for each employee wearing a Sani ID at the hospital.
-Colors are used to intuitively show the high performers and the low performers.
+Colours are used to intuitively show the high performers and the low performers.
 Filtering options are available to dive into the data.
 You can filter on staff groups, wards, dates and room types.
 You can learn more about hand hygiene levels here.

 Each bar in the chart is an employee working at the hospital.
 By default, we can see the compliance level for the past month of everybody who has worked at the hospital.
 The colours indicate the performance, with green showing the most compliant staff and red showing the poorest performers.

 Hovering over the different colours you can read how many staff members each colour group consists of.

 The date range filter allows you to zoom in on a specific time period.
 In the interest of employee confidentiality, we allow you to view a minimum of a single week of data at a time.